9 Inspiring Small Yard Landscaping Ideas for Every Season

-One of the largest space wasters is bulky furniture.
-Common examples include oversized chairs or patio sectionals.
-While having comfortable backyard furniture is key if you plan on entertaining guests or having a nice quiet fire with the family, but you should always aim smaller so that you can include other features in your small landscape area.
+One of the largest space wasters is bulky furniture, whether it’s oversized chairs or patio sectionals.
+While having comfortable backyard furniture is key if you plan on entertaining guests or enjoying relaxing summer evenings with the family, you should always aim for smaller, more compact seating if your yard is tiny to begin with.

 4. Use Plants Wisely

-Plants, trees, and other various greenery are staples in the landscaping world, so you want to be sure that you are using the right plants for your space and region.
-You should be aware of the following two factors when choosing plants:
+Plants, trees and other greenery are staples in the landscaping world, but a rookie mistake is using the wrong plants for your space and climate.
+You should be aware of the following factors when choosing plants:

-- How the plant matures: Even though a plant may be perfect at the home and garden store, you need to be aware of how the plant will grow, age and respond to replanting.
-There are plants, trees, and other greenery that grow vertically, and there are others that spread.
-You always want to plan your plant selections based on what a plant will look like at full maturity.
-Aim to choose plants that will fit within the spaces you have designated for them, and won’t overgrow either your yard or each other;
+- How the plant matures: Even though a plant may be perfect at the home and garden store, you need to consider how the plant will grow, age and respond to replanting.
+Does the plant you’re eyeing grow vertically, or does it spread?
+Always plan your plant selections based on what they’ll look like at full maturity.
+Aim to choose greenery that won’t outgrow the boundaries you’ve set for them in your own yard or spill into a neighbor’s.

 One trick to making a small space appear larger is to texturize the landscape.
-This can entail mixing plants, artificial structures, open spaces, and other elements to create a mix of shapes, materials, and patterns throughout your yard.
+This entails mixing plants, artificial structures, open spaces and other landscaping elements to create a medley of shapes, materials and patterns throughout your yard.
 Indeed, strategically switching from one texture to another creates plenty of visual depth that can make even the smallest yard appear much larger and more nuanced than it actually is.

-Creating varying levels to your landscaping can help you partition out spaces and make specific areas appear dynamic.
+Creating varying levels or heights to your landscaping can help you partition out spaces and make specific areas appear dynamic.
 This generally consists of some sort of elevation change to a flat site, including dropping a fireplace down, raising a patio area, lowering turf, adding walls on a slope or raising gardens.

-- Improving aesthetic: The same limiting factors listed above can also ruin an aesthetic.
-By building a raised garden over a meter, you can eliminate the eye soar, and create a specific area for your plant needs;
+- Improving aesthetic.
+The same limiting factors above can also ruin an aesthetic.
+By building a raised garden over a meter, you can eliminate the eyesore and create a specific area for all the plants and decor you desire.

-- Improving air circulation: Fences, garages, and houses as a whole can prevent breezes from passing through your area.
-By lifting and lowering certain areas, you can help increase airflow;
+- Improving air circulation.
+Fences, garages and houses as a whole can prevent breezes from passing through your yard.
+By lifting and lowering certain parts of your yard, you can help increase airflow.

-- Create views: Flat areas generally have minimal access to views due to their nature.
-You improve views, and create views, by strategically changing your yard’s elevation.
+- Create views.
+Flat areas generally have minimal access to views.
+You can improve (and create) views by strategically changing your yard’s elevation.

 One effective way to open up untapped potential in a small yard is to eliminate clutter or wasted space using either a shed, garage or storage units.
 Rather than leave compost bins and yard tools out in the open, find space in your garage or build a small tool bin that keeps everything tucked out of sight.
-Alternatively, you can keep a classic — or other vehicles that aren’t daily drivers — off-site to open up your space entirely.
+Alternatively, you can keep a classic or seasonal vehicle in storage to open up your space entirely.
 Be sure to analyze the unit features to ensure that your items are being stored properly.